tkhamez/swagger-eve-php/docs/Api/CharacterApi.md

     new GuzzleHttp\Client()
 );
 $character_id = 56; // int | An EVE character ID
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = 'tranquility'; // string | The server name you would like data from
-$if_none_match = "if_none_match_example"; // string | ETag from a previous request.
+$if_none_match = 'if_none_match_example'; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag

 try {
     $result = $apiInstance->getCharactersCharacterId($character_id, $datasource, $if_none_match);